vatlidak/cucs-sea-hmwk1/README.md

 An error caused by a line in the user definition section aborts further parsing.

+Deleting /tmp and /home is prohibited; unless done from unmount method

 ## Questions
 -what happens if I recreate the file that exists in another line?

 ## TODO
 free allocated spaces